-We applied certain limited procedures to the management's discussion and analysis and the schedules of employers' net pension liability, changes in the net pension liability, employer contributions, investment returns, and OPEB funding progress, which are required supplementary information (RSI) that supplements the basic financial statements.
+We applied certain limited procedures to the management's discussion and analysis and the schedules of changes in the employers' net pension liability, employers' contributions, investment returns, changes in net OPEB liability and related ratios, and the System's proportionate share of net OPEB liability, which are required supplementary information (RSI) that supplements the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.